luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # Tools
 - [VAST-TOOLS](https://github.com/vastgroup/vast-tools): Ben Blancoe's lab.
 Used by Raphaelle.
-- [DEXSeq](https://bioconductor.org/packages/release/bioc/html/DEXSeq.html): focused on differential exon usage
+- [DEXSeq](https://bioconductor.org/packages/release/bioc/html/DEXSeq.html): focused on differential exon usage.
+[Vignette](http://127.0.0.1:12657/library/DEXSeq/doc/DEXSeq.pdf).
 - JunctionSeq is like DEXSeq with junction reads included (and is written by the QoRTs team).
 JunctionSeq vignette - they have a great walkthrough that ... walks you through the whole process from beginning to end inc. QoRTs
 - rMATS: useful for comparing with other ENCODE datasets
 - MAJIQ is also good but parsing the output is a bit annoying (but the default was the best looking one of the lot!)